A focused approach to competitive training

 Parts A and C should be completed in the athlete’s own time whether during open gym hours or otherwise.

-Local NCFIT members training to compete are encouraged to train together during open gym hours at our Redwood City location.
+Local NCFIT members training to compete are encouraged to train together during open gym hours at our Campbell location.

-These sessions are guided by a coach but are not intended for beginner or intermediate athletes.
+These sessions are not guided by a coach and are not intended for beginner or intermediate athletes.
 Any questions, contact us!